Amrit Kaur: Life

 Amrit Kaur was born on 2 February 1887 in Badshah Bagh, Lucknow University Campus, Lucknow, Uttar Pradesh (then North-Western Provinces), India.
 Kaur was born to Raja Sir Harnam Singh Ahluwalia the younger son of the Raja Randhir Singh of Kapurthala.
-Harnam Singh left Kapurthala following a conflict over succession to the throne, becoming the manager of estates in the former princely state of Oudh, and converted to Christianity on the urging of Golakhnath Chatterjee, a missionary from Bengal, Singh later married Chatterjee's daughter, Priscilla, and they had ten children, of which Amrit Kaur was the youngest, and their only daughter.
+Harnam Singh left Kapurthala following a conflict over succession to the throne, becoming the manager of estates in the former princely state of Oudh, Singh later married Chatterjee's daughter, Priscilla, and they had ten children, of which Amrit Kaur was the youngest, and their only daughter.

-Kaur was raised as a Protestant Christian, and had her early education in Sherborne School For Girls in Dorset, England, and had her college education at Oxford University.
+Kaur was raised as a Christian, and had her early education in Sherborne School for Girls in Dorset, England, and had her college education at Oxford University.
 After completing her education in England, she returned to India in 1918.

 Kaur died in New Delhi on 6 February 1964.
-Although she was, at the time of her death, a practicing Protestant Christian, she was cremated in accordance with Sikh custom.
-Kaur never married, and had no children.
+Although she was, at the time of her death, a practicing Christian, she was cremated according to family customs and her funeral was presided over by the SGPC.
+Kaur had never married, and had no children.

 Today, her private papers are part of the Archives at the Nehru Memorial Museum & Library, at Teen Murti House, Delhi.